Lysxia/first-class-families/README.md

 type instance FromMaybe a ('Just b) = b
 ```

-With first-class-families, it translates to a `data` declaration
+With first-class-families (fcfs), it translates to a `data` declaration
 and instances for a single `Eval` family:

 ```haskell